uky-web/limestone_archive/src/_patterns/01-molecules/20-navigation/700-section-nav.md

 Title: Section Nav
 ---

 Section navigation is a menu structure.
-It mutates based on context and breakpoint.
 It can display a parent page, current page, sibling pages, and child pages.

-If the current page has a section navigation and the display is desktop-sized:

-* Section navigation appears *in the sidebar*

-If the current page has section navigation and the display is mobile-sized:

-* Section navigation appears *in the mobile navigation* and is *hidden from the sidebar*

-If the current page's is not in the first rank of its menu structure

-* Parent page ("Home") is hidden
+For all pages with section navigation:

+* Backlink to parent page shows.
+If this is the home page it should read "Home."
-* Current page is hidden
+* The current page is shown.
-* Sibling pages are hidden
-* Child pages show

-If the current page is in the second rank or greater of its menu structure and *on desktop only*

-* Parent page shows (as a back link)
-* Current page shows (as plain text)
-* Sibling pages show
-* Child pages show

-If the current page is in the second rank or greater of its menu structure and *in mobile view only*

-* Parent page shows (as a back link)
-* Current page shows (as plain text)
-* Sibling pages are hidden
+* Sibling pages are shown on desktop only.
+They are hidden in the mobile section navigation.
+This is handled with CSS.
-* Child pages show
+* Child pages are shown indented under the current page.